Skip Navigation

 View the entire Explainers collection

-January 21, 2020 will mark a decade since the Supreme Court’s ruling in Citizens United v.
-Federal Election Commission, a controversial decision that reversed century-old campaign finance restrictions and enabled corporations and other outside groups to spend unlimited funds on elections.
+The Supreme Court’s 2010 ruling in Citizens United v.
+Federal Election Commission is a controversial decision that reversed century-old campaign finance restrictions and enabled corporations and other outside groups to spend unlimited money on elections.

 What was Citizens United about?

-A conservative nonprofit group called Citizens United challenged campaign finance rules after the FEC stopped it from promoting and airing a film criticizing presidential candidate Hillary Clinton too close to the presidential primaries.
+Citizens United arose in 2007 when a conservative nonprofit organization challenged campaign finance rules that stopped it from promoting and airing a film criticizing then presidential candidate Hillary Clinton.

 What was the rationale for the ruling?